ArpanMahatra1999/AI-Storytelling/README.md

 # AI-Storytelling

-AI Storytelling is the AI project targeted to bring multiple functionalities like extracting characters, creating background and activities and joining them in creating an entire Audiobook.
-With initiation as natural language processing platform, the projects looks into computer vision in the coming future.
+This is Natural Language Processing project that targets on conversion of short stories to audiobooks with features of characters, voice, musical background and sound of activities generation.
+With the combination of these features, audiobook would be created.
+And, based on the success of the project, it could be extended with image or video processing features in upcoming days.

 Steps to Install:
 1. Install Python 3.9.0